Talking to the Moon: Background and production

 "Talking to the Moon" was first recorded by Bruno Mars for his debut EP, It's Better If You Don't Understand, which was released on May 11, 2010 under Elektra Records.
 When asked about the lyrical content of the record, Mars stated that "[he] just [writes] songs that [he] strongly believe in and that are coming from inside.
 There's no tricks.
 It's honesty with big melodies.
 And [he is] singing the s*** out of them."
 During an interview, Mars explained that after writing and producing songs for other artists, he thought that he could write a song for himself.
 He started writing the lyrics of "Talking to the Moon" while playing the piano.
 The track was included five months later on his debut studio album, Doo-Wops & Hooligans, released on October 4, 2010 under the Elektra and Atlantic labels.
 Mars also recorded an acoustic piano version included on the deluxe edition of the album.
 Ari Levine described how the song was conceived in an interview for Sound on Sound:

 "Talking to the Moon" was written by Mars, Philip Lawrence, Levine, Bhasker, and Albert Winkler, and produced by the former three, under their alias, the Smeezingtons, while Bhasker co-produced the song.
-Levine and Mars played all the instruments on the track and recorded them; Levine was as well responsible for engineering the song at Levcon Studios in California.
+Levine and Mars played all the instruments on the track; Levine was also responsible for engineering the song at Levcon Studios in California.
 The mixing of the track was done at Larrabee Sound Studios in Los Angeles by Manny Marroquin, with Christian Plata and Erik Madrid serving as assistants.
 It was mastered by Stephen Marcussen at Marcussen Mastering in Hollywood, California.